Chief Keef: Legal issues

 In January 2017, Chief Keef was arrested for allegedly beating up and robbing a producer by the name of Ramsay Tha Great.
 He claimed that Chief Keef stole his Rolex watch and pointed firearms at him.
 These charges were dropped for lack of evidence.
-Chief Keef was arrested in South Dakota for smoking cannabis and possession of drug paraphernalia in June 2017.
-He was able to make bail and took the charges to trial.
+Chief Keef was arrested in South Dakota for smoking cannabis and possession of drug paraphernalia in June 2017, and was released on bond the next day.
 In April 2019 he pleaded no contest and was given a suspended sentence.

 Image

 Chief Keef is often seen as a representation of the "Chiraq" gangsta rap culture that is present in Chicago.
 He often refers to himself as "Sosa" as do his peers and the media.
 The nickname "Sosa" is a reference to Alejandro Sosa, the drug kingpin in the movie Scarface.
 LA Weekly reported that Chief Keef's Glo Gang entourage respects the rapper.
 One member of the Glo Gang, Ballout, stated, "We learned all that from Sosa, we be in the studio with him so much", calling him, "a rhyming machine.
 A music genius.
 Black Justin Bieber, if you ask me."

 The New York Times stated that Chief Keef "symbolizes" Chicago's drill music scene and is the "best known of the young generation of Chicago rappers."
 In November 2012, Lucy Stehlik of The Guardian described Chief Keef as drill's "alpha male".
 David Drake of Pitchfork Media wrote, "Chief Keef is in rarefied air for street rap—a creative voice with an original, cohesive aesthetic", adding, "to the grassroots, among a new generation of stars, he sits at street rap's aesthetic center, not its margins."

 A New York Times article compared Chief Keef to 50 Cent, noting that, like him, Chief Keef makes thuggery, "a major part of his early-career persona."
 Lupe Fiasco, who has been involved in a controversy with him, has been referred to as an "antagonist" to Chief Keef's more gangsta-rap persona.
 The New York Times writes, "Lupe Fiasco is a stern and didactic teacher, but it's arguable that Chief Keef's music is far better at ringing warning bells."
 Another rapper, Common, has praised his contributions to rap saying, "I think Chief Keef brought something that nobody else was doing and he brought it raw.
 He brought it real.
 With that, I have to respect that as an artist that he has come and brought that."

 Other rappers, such as Rhymefest and Lupe Fiasco, however, have been critical of Chief Keef.
 In June 2012, Rhymefest authored a blog post critical of his image and message, describing him as a "bomb" and a "spokesman for the Prison Industrial Complex".
 The post was also critical of rappers Waka Flocka Flame and Rick Ross, citing similar issues.
 Rhymefest reiterated these views in a subsequent interview with Salon.
 Lupe Fiasco's criticisms of Keef touched off a feud between the two.